apache/spark/docs/tutorial.rst

 Running the Script
 ''''''''''''''''''

-Alright time to run some tests.
+Time to run some tests.
 First let's make sure that the pipeline parses.
 Let's assume we're saving the code from the previous step in ``tutorial.py`` in the DAGs folder referenced in your ``airflow.cfg``.
 The default location for your DAGs is ``~/airflow/dags``.